 The Greater Kruger area, located in northern South Africa, is made up of Kruger National Park as well as over 20 private reserves that border the park to the west.
 It makes up an area of over two million hectares of protected land – one of Africa’s largest safari regions.

-It is also worth mentioning that the activities available here are very similar to those within the private reserves adjacent to the Kruger itself – and in addition to the usual game drives, you could opt for a selection of night drives, walking safaris and off-road driving, none of which is possible within the national park.
+Kruger National Park is a fantastic experience for the self-drive market.
+It has a network of tarmac roads that are used by camping safaris and overland group tours.
+As this creates a high build-up of traffic, this is the kind of safari experience we prefer to avoid and so do not recommend staying within Kruger National Park itself.
+However, it is worth mentioning that the activities available in the Kruger are very similar to those offered within the private reserves adjacent to the national park – and in addition to the usual game drives, you could opt for a selection of night drives, walking safaris, and off-road driving, none of which is possible within the park.

-Farther north you will find the Makuleke Concession, named after the Makuleke people, to whom the land has been returned and who benefit from any profits from tourism.
+Farther north in Kruger National Park is the Makuleke Concession, named after the Makuleke people, to whom the land has been returned and who benefit from any profits from tourism.
 This remote and seldom-visited part of the park is over 24,000 hectares in extent and is home to almost 80 per cent of its biodiversity.
 Big-game sightings are certainly good, but the main attraction of this area is its feeling of true wilderness.
 A recent flood has meant that there is now only one high-end option – The Outpost.

 Another alternative would be to stay in a private reserve that borders or runs adjacent to Kruger National Park – such as the Sabi Sands and Timbavati in particular, which are home to some of Africa’s most luxurious safari properties and a number of ultra-exclusive game-viewing areas.
 We cannot recommend them highly enough, and we find that most of our clients choose to stay there rather than within the park itself.